abwilf/tutorials/SoP.md

+# Statements of Purpose

 If you're reading this, it's probably because you've asked me to review your statement of purpose for grad school.
 If so, I'm of course happy to – consider this doc my initial advice, and reach out if you have any questions or want me to read over more drafts :)

-Also, I'm not a professor so take this with a grain of salt!
-Professors are probably the best ones to review your SoP.
+A quick caveat: I'm not a professor so take this all with a grain of salt!

 ## What is the purpose of a Statement of Purpose?